 Research has provided evidence that performance can be enhanced via stretching due to increases in muscle flexibility, which decreases the risk of injury.
 Stretching therefore increases joint range of motion which eases stress on joints, improving functional movement and flexibility (Frick, 2010; Malliaropoulos et al., 2004; Thacker et al., 2004).

-Here are some great carrot stretches I advise my clients to do on a daily basis......
+Here are some examples of carrot stretches that I may advise my clients to do on a daily basis......

 The rotational, lateral and neck flexion stretch:

-Lateral: (Middle) Guide the horse’s head to the stifle to achieve a lateral stretch, hold for 10 seconds.
+Lateral: (Middle) Guide the horse’s head to the stifle to achieve a lateral stretch, hold for approx.10 seconds.

-Flexion: (Right) Using a carrot guide the horse’s head between the fetlocks/knee to achieve neck flexion, hold for 10 seconds.
+Flexion: (Right) Using a carrot guide the horse’s head between the fetlocks/knee to achieve neck flexion, hold for approx.10 seconds.

-Top tip: To overcome the horse snatching at the treat, try using a horse lick, it works wonders!
+Top tip: To overcome the horse snatching at the treat, a horse lick can be used.

 The full lateral neck flexion stretch: